SilentCicero/wafr/README.md

 4. Runs the `setup` method, if any
 5. Runs any method with `test` in the name
 6. Then tests everything against the `assert` methods
-7. Generates a full report, `--output`s your contracts if desired
+7. Generates a full report, `--output` your contracts in a `.json` file if desired

 ## Contributing